 tags.

-The PHP end tag becomes more important in files that switch back and forth in HTML.
-This includes most WordPress themes files which use PHP tags alongside HTML.
+The PHP end tag is very important in files that switch back and forth between PHP and HTML.
+This includes most WordPress theme files that use PHP tags alongside HTML.

-You need to make sure that if you are pasting your code at a location where PHP start tag is not closed then you need to add your code without the starting PHP tag.
+You need to make sure that if you are pasting your code at a location where the PHP start tag is not closed, then you need to add your code without the starting PHP tag.

 If you are pasting your custom code outside or after the PHP end tag, then you need to add the PHP begin tag as well.